Floodplain Management FAQsContact: Matt Occhipinti 616-204-1708

 My community does not have a flood insurance rate map, does that mean there no floodplains in this community?

 If community does not have a flood insurance rate map, it means that there are currently no federally identified special flood hazard areas in the community.
 There would be no federal mandatory flood insurance purchase requirements as a condition of a loan.
 However, there is a floodplain associated with every river, lake, stream, or drain, even if it has not been identified by the FEMA.
 It is possible that a flood insurance rate map could be published at a later date.
 If you are considering purchasing property close to a watercourse, you may want to talk with local, county and state officials to determine if the area may be prone to flooding, and if there are any building restrictions or permit requirements.
-At the state level, you should contact the DEQ district floodplain engineer.
+At the state level, you should contact the EGLE district floodplain engineer.

 How does a community join the National Flood Insurance Program?